 SD-WAN over Cellular

-To use SD-WAN over cellular the MX needs to be running MX16.2+ and have the feature enabled, to get this enabled for your network or your customers networks please raise a ticket with Meraki support.
+To use SD-WAN over cellular the MX needs to be running MX16.2+ and have the feature enabled on an integrated cellular MX (MX67C and MX68CW only).

 With this feature in place the cellular connection that was previously only enabled as backup can be configured as an active uplink in the SD-WAN & traffic shaping page as per: